 We have noticed a number of companies now talk about how ethical they are.
 Advance Credit Union is one of the many financial cooperatives around the world, owned by our Members and responsible to them – this means that we are open, honest and ethical – it is baked into what we do.
 Isn’t that how things should be?
 Here at AdvanceCU maybe we have assumed that everyone understands that we are ethical in how we treat our customers, staff, suppliers, partners and in our investments.
 However these are things that perhaps we should be quite clear about.
-Which is why we now have a page on Transparency explaining where we stand on a number of important issues.
+Which is why we now have this website page all about Transparency explaining where we stand on a number of important issues.

 We aim to treat our customers fairly.
 This means we will do what we can to help you manage your money in the best way.
 We won’t sell products that aren’t suitable or a good offer.
 If we refuse a loan, we will explain why and suggest things to change to be accepted.
 We don’t always get things right, but we strive to offer the best value and best customer service.
 Providing quality financial information is important to us, such as our Life Events series.
 These all help our Members manage their money well.